 I used my vegan cream cheese frosting recipe.
 If you want to make things extra easy though, Pillsbury Cream Cheese Frosting is accidentally vegan.
 You could also just make a simple glaze with powdered sugar and the little bit of Guinness that will be left in the can after making the cake.

-Expert tip - Vegan cream cheese frosting can be finicky due to the water content in vegan butter and vegan cream cheese.
+Important Vegan Frosting Tip - Vegan cream cheese frosting can be finicky due to vegan butter and cream cheese's water content.
 That's why there is arrowroot in this frosting recipe.
 It absorbs some of the moisture and makes for a better texture.
-I've tried many vegan cream cheese brands in frosting, and Tofutti works best and is most stable.
-I do not recommend using Violife cream cheese.
-It splits very easily and makes the frosting grainy.
+I've tried many vegan cream cheese brands in frosting, and Tofutti works best and is the most stable.
+I do not recommend using Violife cream cheese in frosting.
+It splits easily, and the frosting becomes very loose and grainy.

 How To Make Vegan Chocolate Guinness Cake